Baliwag: First Municipio

-Baliuag had 30 curates (1733–1898): Fr.
-Esteban Diez Hidalgo and Fr.
-Fausto Lopez served 40 and 24 years, respectively.
-Fr.
-Lopez had 6 children with a beautiful native, Mariquita: Dr. Joaquin Gonzalez, Francisco, the former Assemblyman Ricardo Lloret Gonzales (Legislative districts of Bulacan, 5th Philippine Legislature), and Jose the eldest who was widely known as “Pepeng Mariquita", inter alia.
-Spanish cura parroco, Fr.
+Baliuag had 30 curates from 1733 to the end of Spanish rule in 1898: Fr.
+Esteban Díez Hidalgo and Fr.
+Fausto López served 40 and 24 years, respectively.
+Against his vow of celibacy, Fr.
+López fathered six children with a certain native named Mariquita, which include José (the eldest known by the matronymic “Pepeng Mariquita"), Dr. Joaquín Gonzalez, Francisco, the former Assemblyman Ricardo Lloret w (Legislative districts of Bulacan, 5th Philippine Legislature).
+Spanish cura párroco Fr.
 Ysidoro Prada served in Baliuag during the last decade of the Spaniard regime.

-The Philippine-American civil and military authorities supervised the first municipal elections, having chosen Baliuag as the site of the 1899 Philippine local elections, the first Philippine elections of May 7, 1899.
+The American Military Government supervised the first municipal elections, having chosen Baliuag as the site of the 1899 Philippine local elections held On May 7, 1899.
 Francisco Guererro was elected the First Presidente Municipal.
-The Filipinos gathered at the plaza of the St. Augustine Church after the Holy Mass, and thereafter the officials were selected based on the qualifications for voters set by the Americans.
+The Filipinos gathered at the plaza of the San Agustín Church after Holy Mass, and thereafter the officials were selected based on the qualifications for voters set by the Americans.

-The first town Gobernadorcillo (1789 title) of Baliuag was Cap.
-Jose de Guzman.
-He was assisted by the Tribunal's teniente mayor (chief lieutenant), juez de ganadas (judge of the cattle), juez de sementeras (judge of the field) and juez de policia (judge of the police).
-In the History of the Philippines (1521–1898), the 1893 Maura Law, the title of Gobernadorcillo became "capitan municipal" and that of each juez to teniente.
-From Baliuag's independence from Quingua, now Plaridel, Bulacan to 1898, 49 served as capitan, 13 alcalde and 92 as Gobernadorcillo.
-Felix de Lara (1782) and Agustin de Castro (1789) were the 1st alcalde and Gobernadorcillo, respectively.
-Municipal President Fernando Enrile, in 1908, honored some of these officials, even naming some of Baliuag calles in their honor, later.
-But all these political officials remained under the thumbs and the habito, of the autocratic Augustinian friars, the Baliuag Kura Parokos.
+The first town Gobernadorcillo (using the 1789 title) of Baliuag was Captain José de Guzmán.
+He was assisted by the Tribunal's teniente mayor (chief lieutenant), juez de ganadas (judge of the cattle), juez de sementeras (judge of the field) and juez de policía (judge of the police).
+In the History of the Philippines (1521–1898), the 1893 Maura Law, the title of Gobernadorcillo became capitán municipal and that of each juez to teniente.
+From Baliuag's independence from Quingua (now Plaridel, Bulacan) until 1898, 49 served as capitán, 13 alcalde and 92 as Gobernadorcillo.
+Félix de Lara (1782) and Agustín de Castro (1789) were the first alcalde and Gobernadorcillo, respectively.
+Municipal President Fernando Enrile, in 1908, honored some of these officials, even naming some of Baliuag’s calles for them, but these civil officials were nonetheless subject to the influence of the Augustinian parish priests.

 Don Mariano Ponce

-Mariano Ponce was a native of Baliuag.
-He was a founding member of the Propaganda Movement together with José Rizal and Marcelo del Pilar; a former assemblyman of the second district of Bulacan to the Philippine Assembly; and the co-founder of La Solidaridad with fellow co-founder Graciano López-Jaena.
-His most common names are Naning (the Plaza Naning in Baliuag being named after his nickname); Kalipulako, named after the Cebuano hero Lapulapu; and Tagibalang or Tigbalang (Tikbalang), a supernatural being in Filipino folklore.
+Mariano Ponce, a native of Baliuag, was among the founders of the Propaganda Movement together with José Rizal and Marcelo del Pilar.
+Ponce was also former assemblyman of the second district of Bulacan to the Philippine Assembly; and the co-founder of La Solidaridad with fellow co-founder Graciano López-Jaena.
+His most common names are Naning (hence the name of Plaza Naning); Kalipulako, named after the Cebuano hero Lapulapu; and Tagibalang or Tigbalang (Tikbalang), a supernatural being in Filipino folklore.